Red Oak ISD Community Advisory Council

 When does the Council meet?

-Meetings will be held from 6-7:30 p.m. in the Red Oak ISD Education Service Center (Administration Building), in Conference Rm.
+Meetings will be held from 6-7 p.m. in the Red Oak ISD Education Service Center (Administration Building), in Conference Rm.
 C at 109 W. Red Oak Road.
-Meetings are on Mondays and last about 1½ hours.
+Meetings are on Mondays and last about an hour.
+NOTE - Meetings are currently being held virtually at the start of the 2021-2022 school year.

 Which Red Oak ISD Community Program is right for me?